-- Help “pre-digest” certain food components
+- Predigest certain food components

-- Assist in the production of enzymes and B-Vitamins
+- Assist in the production of enzymes and B-vitamins

 - Reduce phytic acid levels (an anti-nutritional compound)

-- Produce anti-microbial end products that have far reaching effects in the body
+- Produce antimicrobial end products that have far reaching effects in the body

-A Simple Recipe For Making Sauerkraut at Home
+A Simple Recipe for Homemade Sauerkraut

 Are you ready to make some sauerkraut at home?
 You’ll be amazed at how fun and entertaining this process can be.
 There is no right or wrong way to ferment foods, but there are some basic guidelines to follow to prevent contamination and spoilage.
 Here are some tips that I’d like to share.

-- Make sure you regularly wash your hands
+- Make sure you regularly wash your hands.

-- Use clean counters and cutting boards
+- Use clean counters and cutting boards.

-- Thoroughly clean containers and other equipment before use
+- Thoroughly clean containers and other equipment before use.

-- Make sure temperature is within acceptable range (not too hot, not too cold)
+- Make sure temperature is within acceptable range (not too hot, not too cold).

 I learned about this sauerkraut recipe from Sandor Katz, author of Wild Fermentation.
 I have used many of his recipes with great results, and his book is an excellent resource to learn more about the history of fermented foods.
 Depending on the temperature of your home and taste preferences, this fermentation can take 1-4 weeks to complete.